Prostate Cancer Treatment Costs Explained

 If you decide surgery is right for you, the out-of-pocket costs will differ depending on your surgeon, where you have surgery (private or public hospital) and the type of surgery.
 For example, robotic prostatectomy will cost more than open surgery.
 If you have surgery as a private patient, there will be additional costs to cover such as hospital and anaesthetic fees.
-In 2016, the median average out-of pocket expense for prostatectomies is $5,116 for private patients, according to a joint report by the Royal Australasian College of Surgeons’ (RACS) and Medicare (2016).
+The average out-of pocket expense for prostatectomies is $5,116 for private patients, according to a joint report by the Royal Australasian College of Surgeons’ (RACS) and Medicare (2016).
 The out-of-pocket fees ranged from $0 (no charges) to $10,810 and patient costs increased for robot-assisted surgery

 Where can I get financial help and support?